-The Secondary sections focus on Cooking (utilising our Childers homestead), Grounds Maintenance, Advance (community engagement program), and Shopping program.
+The Secondary sections prioritise Cooking (utilising our Childers homestead), Grounds Maintenance, Advance (community engagement program), and Travel Training.

-The Senior Learning Centre (SLC) focus on Work Related Skills (working at Hopeworks), Pathways to Independence (students study for their learners, create a resume and complete job applications) and Enterprise program (running the school canteen and coffee shop).
+The Senior Learning Centre (SLC) place emphasis on Work Related Skills, Pathways to Independence (students’ study for their learners, applied learning modules) and Enterprise Program (running the school coffee shop).

 At Baringa we use technology as a tool to strengthen student engagement and support student learning.

 Banks of iPads are currently available for use by our primary section with some classrooms having 2 or 3 desktops available for student use.
 Each Primary room is fitted with an interactive iPad or TV.

 Each Secondary and SLC student has a laptop computer provided by the school that they utilise to support learning while at school.
 All Secondary and SLC classrooms are fitted with whiteboards and projectors.

 Each classroom across the school has an IPod used for photos and music.

 At Baringa camps and excursions are an integral and essential part of the school program.
 Each year our Secondary and Senior Learning Centre (SLC) students attend a two night camp.
 Our primary students on alternating years attend an overnight school camp/school sleepover or unit excursion.

 An eight session program is conducted at our local heated swimming pool for students in our primary section from grade one and above.
 Our secondary students can access the swimming program on a needs basis on Wednesdays in term 3.
 The program is managed by trained swimming teachers and school teachers and aims to develop children’s skills in water safety.